-He politely declined, then said, “I see the 'SOLD' sign on your front lawn and the moving truck.
+He politely declined then said, “I see the 'SOLD' sign on your front lawn and the moving truck.
 Are you just moving in today?”

-On the verge of tears, I responded, “Yes, we are.”
+On the verge of tears I responded, “Yes, we are.”

-He shook his head and said, “Wow.
-I sure hope your neighbors don't continue to give you a hard time.
+He shook his head and said, “I sure hope your neighbors don't continue to give you a hard time.
 This wasn't a very nice welcome to the neighborhood.”

 I thanked him for his kindness before he left.
-Needless to say, when the officer pulled out of the driveway, I began bawling like a baby.
+When the officer pulled out of the driveway, I began bawling like a baby.
 I hated our new house, our new neighbors, our new neighborhood, everything.
 All my hopes and expectations for reaching out to our new neighbors went straight down the toilet.
 I had a full-blown pity party for myself that lasted for several days.

-Finally, when I stopped crying long enough to hear God's still, small voice, I heard Him say, “Are you finally done?
+Finally, I stopped crying long enough to hear God whisper to my spirit.
+He gently said, “Are you finally done?
 Now let's get to work on reaching out to your neighbors.”

-I hope my testimony inspires others to think outside the box when sharing the gospel with neighbors.
+I continue to pray about ways to reach out to our neighbors.
+Meanwhile, I hope my testimony inspires others to think outside the box when sharing the gospel with neighbors.
 God is a very creative God and is ready and willing to give us ideas if we are willing to do the legwork.